sagedemage/rabbitmqphp/docs/database_replication.md

 source sql_queries/configure_replica.sql
 ```

-You might have to stop the replica if the source command does not work
+If the source command does not work, you have to stop the replica:
 ```
 STOP REPLICA IO_THREAD FOR CHANNEL '';
 ```